obonaventure/cnp3/book/network/network.rst

 An IPv6 unicast address is composed of three parts :

 #.
-A global routing prefix that allows to identify the Internet Service Provider that owns this block of addresses
+A global routing prefix that is assgined to the Internet Service Provider that owns this block of addresses
 #.
 A subnet identifier that identifies a customer of the ISP
 #.
-An interface identifier that identifies particular interface on an endsystem
+An interface identifier that identifies a particular interface on an endsystem

 In today's deployments, interface identifiers are always 64 bits wide.
-This implies that while there are :math:`2^{128}` different IPv6 addresses, these must be grouped in :math:`2^{64}` subnets.
+This implies that while there are :math:`2^{128}` different IPv6 addresses, they must be grouped in :math:`2^{64}` subnets.
 This could appear as a waste of resources, however using 64 bits for the host identifier allows IPv6 addresses to be auto-configured and also provides some benefits from a security viewpoint as will be explained in section ICMPv6_

 .. sidebar:: Textual representation of IPv6 addresses

- It is sometimes necessary to write IPv6 addresses in text format, e.g. when configuring manually addresses of for documentation purposes.
-The preferred format  is `x:x:x:x:x:x:x:x`, where the `x` are hexadecimal digits of the eight 16-bit parts of the address.
-Example IPv6 address :
+ It is sometimes necessary to write IPv6 addresses in text format, e.g. when manually configuring addresses of for documentation purposes.
+The preferred format  is `x:x:x:x:x:x:x:x`, where the `x` are hexadecimal digits representing the eight 16-bit parts of the address.
+Here are a few example IPv6 address :

   - ABCD:EF01:2345:6789:ABCD:EF01:2345:6789
   - 2001:DB8:0:0:8:800:200C:417A
   - FE80:0:0:0:219:E3FF:FED7:1204

- IPv6 addresses often contain long sequence of bits set to `0`.
+ IPv6 addresses often contain a long sequence of bits set to `0`.
 In this case, a compact notation has been defined.
 With this notation, `::` is used to indicate one or more groups of 16 bits blocks containing only bits set to `0`.
 For example,

   - 2001:DB8:0:0:8:800:200C:417A  is represented as  `2001:DB8::8:800:200C:417A`
   - FF01:0:0:0:0:0:0:101   is represented as `FF01::101`